sajjadGG/book-python/dragon/alpha.rst

 5. When health points drop to, or below zero:

     a.
-Dragon is dead
+Dragon has "dead" status
     b.
-Set object status to dead
+Change texture file name to  ``img/dragon/dead.png``
     c.
-Change texture file name to  ``img/dragon/dead.png``
+Print ``XXX is dead``, where ``XXX`` is the dragon's name
     d.
-Print ``XXX is dead``, where ``XXX`` is the dragon's name
+Print how much gold dragon dropped (random integer from 1 to 100)
     e.
-Print how much gold dragon dropped (random integer from 1 to 100)
-    f.
 Print position where dragon died

 6. Run the game:

     a.
-Create dragon at x=50, y=120 position and name it "Wawelski"
+Create dragon named "Wawelski"
     b.
+Set Dragon's initial position to x=50, y=120
+    c.
 Set new position to x=10, y=20
-    c.
+    d.
 Move dragon left by 10 and down by 20
-    d.
+    e.
 Move dragon left by 10 and right by 15
-    e.
+    f.
 Move dragon right by 15 and up by 5
-    f.
+    g.
 Move dragon down by 5
-    g.
+    h.
 Dragon makes damage
-    h.
+    i.
 Make 10 points damage to the dragon
-    i.
+    j.
 Make 5 points damage to the dragon
-    j.
+    k.
 Make 3 points damage to the dragon
-    k.
+    l.
 Make 2 points damage to the dragon
-    l.
+    m.
 Make 15 points damage to the dragon
-    m.
+    n.
 Make 25 points damage to the dragon
-    n.
+    o.
 Make 75 points damage to the dragon
+    p.
+Dragon should die at the position x=20, y=40 and drop gold (1-100)

 Non-functional requirements: